 Douglas W. Schwartz received his B.A. from the University of Kentucky in 1950 and went on to complete his Ph.D. in anthropology at Yale University in 1955.
 He has received numerous honors, including a Litt.D. from the University of New Mexico in 1981, and another Litt.D. from the University of Kentucky in 1989.
-He received Distinguished Service Awards from the American Anthropological Association and the Society of American Archeology.
+He received the Franz Boas Award for Exemplary Service to Anthropology from the American Anthropological Association and a Distinguished Service Award from the Society of American Archaeology.
 Recently he was awarded a Luminary by the New Mexico Community Foundation.

 Dr. Schwartz was president of the School for Advanced Research from 1967–2001.
 In 2007 he was honored with a bronze plaque in the courtyard of the Museum of Art in Santa Fe.
 The plaque states “Dr. Schwartz earned our enduring gratitude and respect…for his contributions to the understanding of the anthropology and archaeology of the American Southwest.”
 A recently published book in his honor, A Catalyst for Ideas: Anthropology Archaeology and the Legacy of Douglas W. Schwartz, also recognized his contributions as president of “…a unique and visionary institution that complemented the intellectual activities and agendas of both universities and museums.”
 The newly published history of SAR, A Peculiar Alchemy: A Centennial History of SAR 1907–2007, states that Dr. Schwartz “…brought a languishing institution into an era of growth, stability, and innovation… using five key principles—determination of purpose, emphasis on productivity, effective operations, robust resources, and forward thinking.”